 - 1. Purge the analyzer and sampling system as described in Chapter 3. - 2.
 Turn on the analyzer by pushing the Power Switch to the ON position.
-The POWER light on the front panel turns on. - 3.
-Sample flow is restricted by an orifice in the sample inlet connection.
-As the flowrate into the analyzer increases past ~0.5 cfh, the ON-LINE light turns on.
+The POWER light on the front panel will illuminate. - 3.
+Sample flow is regulated by an orifice in the sample inlet connection.
+As the flow rate into the analyzer increases past ~0.5 scfh (refer to Table 2-1), the ON-LINE light illuminates.
 This indicates that the flow switch is operating correctly.